NitchayaninT/data-mining/Process/ch13/Association Analysis.md

 - Confidence
 - Lift
 ### Lift
-Lift tells you how much more likely the conclusion happens _when the premise happens_, compared to random chance.
+Lift tells how much more likely the conclusion happens _when the premise happens_, compared to random chance.
 It measures **how strong the relationship** is between items.
 - Independent items VS confidence
 - From confidence (A->B) = P(B | A) = P(A AND B) / P(A)
 - If A and B are *independent*, then P(A AND B) = P(A) x P(B)
 - **Lift (A->B) = confidence (A->B)/support(B)**
 			**= P(A AND B) / (P(A) x P(B))**
-	- Lift(A->B) < 1 implies negative association
+	- Lift(A->B) < 1 implies ==negative association==. can be interpreted as negating(~) one side of the rule. eg : customers buy either item
-	- Lift(A->B) = 1 implies no association (independent). example : Eating omelette does NOT change the chance of choosing muesli yogurt, they're independent, like flipping a coin
+	- Lift(A->B) = 1 implies ==no association (independent)==. example : Eating omelette does NOT change the chance of choosing muesli yogurt, they're independent, like flipping a coin
-	- Lift(A->B) > 1 implies positive association, conclusion **happens more often with the premise** than in general
+	- Lift(A->B) > 1 implies ==positive association==, conclusion **happens more often with the premise** than in general. indicates that premise and conclusion occur together -> eg. customer buy both items